 When the smoke of controversy clears, and Congress looks closer at the thousands of research studies on HGH, Stallone’s statements might prove correct.
 Until then, a doctor’s prescription is required to obtain HGH legally.

 Since the “winning is everything,” attitude prevails in both professional and amateur sports, HGH is being used by many prominent professional and Olympic athletes in just about every sport for significantly increased performance capabilities (yes, even “brain sports”, such as chess and poker), in the hope of gaining an “edge” over competitors.

 Use of HGH for this purpose is banned by virtually all sporting sanctioning bodies.

-The two largest search engines, Google and Yahoo, who control about 90% of total internet searches, show the terms HGH or Human Growth Hormone are searched more than 20,000 times per day online!
+The two most massive search engines, Google and Yahoo, who control about 90% of total internet searches, show the terms HGH or Human Growth Hormone are searched more than 20,000 times per day online!

 What is Human Growth Hormone (HGH)?